webcompat/webcompat.com/CONTRIBUTING.md

 Shortly after running this command, you should see the browser open and various pages appear and disappear automatically for a minute or two.
 The tests are complete when the browser window closes and you see a report of how many passed or failed in the terminal window.

+*Note:* It's possible to run the tests without using a GitHub username and password as command-line arguments.
+In that case, the default username "some username" will be used and when the login fails, you have 10 seconds to manually enter a username and password in the GitHub login screen that appears.

 ## Production Server Setup

 The current instance of webcompat.com has a nginx front server in front of the Flask application.
 These are the few things you need to know if you wanted to replicate the current configuration of the server.
 You will need to adjust for your own environment.